anbguye/hackutd-Toyota-Toyotron/README.md

-# Toyota Agent
+# Toyotatron

 An AI-powered Toyota shopping companion built with Next.js and advanced multi-agent orchestration.
-Toyota Agent helps users discover, compare, and purchase Toyota vehicles through intelligent chat, guided discovery, and seamless test drive booking.
+Toyotatron helps users discover, compare, and purchase Toyota vehicles through intelligent chat, guided discovery, and seamless test drive booking.

 ## Overview

-Toyota Agent is a complete car shopping experience platform submitted to HackUTD.
+Toyotatron is a complete car shopping experience platform submitted to HackUTD.
 It combines modern web technologies with NVIDIA's Nemotron AI model to create a multi-agent system that understands user preferences, searches a comprehensive Toyota database, calculates financing options, and facilitates test drive bookings—all through natural language conversation.

 The platform features a beautifully designed Toyota-branded interface built with Next.js 16, React 19, and Tailwind CSS v4, backed by Supabase for authentication and data persistence, and powered by NVIDIA Nemotron for intelligent multi-agent reasoning.